Should you visit Bali, Indonesia? We at Life of Doing say, “YES!”

 5. Relax on numerous beaches or go surfing.

-Another justification to visit Bali is for the gorgeous beaches.
-It’s the go-to place to veg out for the afternoon, learn how to surf, or practice your surfing skills.
+Another justification to visit Bali is the gorgeous beaches.
+It’s the go-to place to veg out for the afternoon, learn how to surf at one of these top surf camps, or practice your surfing skills.
 Head to beaches in Kuta, Seminyak, Canggu, Uluwatu, Nusa Dua, and other locations along the coastline.
 You can also visit the beach clubs to grab food and drinks.

 We don’t think the beaches in Kuta are great, but it’s convenient to access as only 10 minutes away from the Ngurah Rai (Denpasar) International Airport.
 We prefer the beaches on Nusa Penida, an island located south of Bali.
 More information about Nusa Penida is below at #17.